Skip to main content

 Napoleon Prestige 500: The Serious Option

-Napoleon is Canadian and, in my view, underrated by American grillers who default to Weber.
-The Prestige 500 is built entirely from stainless steel — the cooking grates, the burner tubes, the side shelves, the warming rack.
+Napoleon is Canadian and genuinely underrated by American grillers who default to Weber.
+The Prestige 500 is built entirely from stainless steel, the cooking grates, the burner tubes, the side shelves, the warming rack.
 At Weber's equivalent level, you get a mix of stainless and painted steel.
 Napoleon's commitment to all-stainless construction means less maintenance and better longevity in coastal or humid climates.

 The infrared side burner boils water in two minutes and handles wok cooking and sauces on the grill without bringing anything inside.
 The lifetime warranty on the burners, cooking grids, and housing tells you what Napoleon thinks of its own build quality.